Last Updated: May 21, 2022

-We decided to sign up for the Pro package after being impressed with the 7-day free trial (which costs $1), and we’ve been extremely impressed with the results that we’ve seen from using the tool on a consistent basis, not only when drafting new content, but when editing existing content and auditing current pages.
+We decided to sign up for the Pro package after being impressed with the 7-day free trial (which costs $1 – This has now been discontinued, but Surfer provides a 30-day Moneyback Guarantee), and we’ve been extremely impressed with the results that we’ve seen from using the tool on a consistent basis, not only when drafting new content, but when editing existing content and auditing current pages.

 On-Page SEO Analysis & How it Works?

 On page SEO analysis is simply the process of analyzing the top-ranking competitors for each target keyword that you’re looking to rank your own website for.

 The information gained from doing thorough on-page SEO analysis can provide a detailed insight into what Google is expecting from a high ranking (page 1) URL.
 Which in turn means that replicating this for your own website would be a useful strategy.